Ministry of Health Singapore. All Rights Reserved.

 By Health Promotion Board in collaboration with A/Prof Mary Daniel Lourdes, Head & Senior Consultant, Clinical Services, Department of Child Development, KK Women’s and Children’s Hospital.

-Here are some signs the little one is ready for solid food:
+Here are some signs baby is ready for solid food:

-Milk, whether breast or formula, should remain the main component of your baby’s meal plan for the time being, until he is about 10 months to a year old.
-When your baby’s about 6-9 months old, solid food are supposed to complement your baby’s milk feeds and not replace them just yet!
+Milk, whether breast milk or formula milk, should remain the main component—and the main source of nutrition—of your baby’s meal plan for the time being, until he is about 10 to 12 months old.
+When your baby is about 6-9 months old, solid foods are supposed to complement your baby’s milk feeds and not replace them just yet!

 1 to 2 teaspoons are enough when you’re just starting out.
 This is the first time your baby is eating something new, and the aim is to give your baby just a tiny taste of what’s to come.